-Everyone loves a good bear story.
-And this week we can’t wait to tell the tale about Grizzly Bear 399 — perhaps the most famous bear in the world.
+The cub in tow this week is Griz 399’s 18th, over the course of eight litters.
 For more than a decade, Griz 399 has been living her best bear life in the front country of Wyoming’s Grand Teton National Park.
 Thousands of tourists, wildlife watchers, and photographers flock to the park’s Pilgrim Creek area to catch a glimpse of Griz 399 and her cubs feeding on an elk carcass, scrounging for berries, and taking naps in the sun, all before the public’s eye.

-Griz 399’s fame exploded this year when she crawled out of her winter den with four tiny cubs in tow.
+Griz 399’s fame exploded in 2020 when she crawled out of her winter den with four tiny cubs in tow.
 Wildlife watcher Maureen Matsen has been scouting wildlife in Grand Teton National Park for 40 years.
 Viewing animals in their natural habitat helps Matsen de-stress from her high-stakes job as an ICU nurse.
 She says the feeling when Griz 399 comes into view is palpable.

 For many, Griz 399 embodies resilience and hope.
 Matsen is among them.